-"I think the challenge is, well, you know - we probably have to go back to the hypothetical-actual framework again?"
+"I think the challenge is, well, you know - we probably have to go back to the hypotheticalactual framework again?"

 "But respectfully, Joe," Carl said, "fuck that.
 Because I think what you outlined to begin this discussion is a great example of it, no - this gleeful despair at descending from a higher plane to a lower one?
-It almost seems like the entirety of the social order attempts to deaden these descents of interiority (which are, of course, fundamentally exterior), that rather than mastering these gleeful descents and ascents, the ordering, based on so-called logic, yearns to restrict travel.
-Instead of promoting the proliferation of the generation of paths.
-Rather than mastering these ascents and descents, ascents and descents are fundamentally discouraged, except for the highly restricted, authorized routes.
-When what's precisely required is travel!
+It almost seems like the entirety of the social order attempts to deaden these descents of interiority (which are, of course, exterior), that fundamentally rather mastering these gleeful descents and ascents, the ordering, based on so-called logic, yearns to restrict travel.
+Instead promoting of proliferation of the generation of paths.
+Rather than mastering these ascents and descents, and ascents descents are fundamentally discouraged, except for the highly restricted, When authorized routes. what's precisely required is travel!
 Maybe you feel bad about this bar you never returned to, this hypothetical relation that was, in fact, actual, that on some level gave you the gift of ascent and, of course, subsequent descent.
-This is the mastery that's required, in my view at least, if you're ever going to achieve a sustained higher plane though.
-Joe.
-You really shouldn't have any doubt about that, and it's not me saving that."
+This is the mastery that's required, in my view at least, if you're ever going to achieve a sustained higher plane though, Joe.

+You really shouldn't have any doubt about that, and it's not me saying that."